kubaracek/devday/README.md

 request = OpenStruct.new({remote_ip: '127.0.0.1'})
 org = Organization.last

+#Same User
-Benchmark.measure { 10000.times do org.firewall.allow?(request) end}
+Benchmark.measure { 1000.times { org.firewall.allow?(request) }}

+#New users
+Benchmark.measure { 1000.times { org.firewall.allow?(OpenStruct.new(remote_ip: IPAddr.new(rand(2**32),Socket::AF_INET).to_s))} }

 ```

 ## My solution

+Benchmarking:

+* Returning user: firewall adds about 1-2ms overhead to the request
+* New ip (that needs to be checked): firewall adds about 2-3ms overhead to the request

+Those were benchmarked pretty naivelly on my laptop in the DEVELOPMENT env but the actual realworld result shouldn't
+be too off.

 There are different approaches to the problem.
-From remotely configuring NGINX via middleware to a simple lib
+From remotely configuring NGINX via middleware to a simple lib.

-I've choosen the last option as I was pretty confident in its performance if I
+I've choosen the last option as I was pretty confident in its performance as a
-choose the right caching.
+caching can be easily achieved here.
+Even though no cache is involved the nature
+of the problem itself (check if ip matches some conditions) is that it shouldn't
+add too much overhead anyway.
 There are specific problems that could be a bit tricky
 to overcome when configuring NGINX remotely or by using a middleware.
+The
+firewall action on ApplicationController just seemed like the easiest,
+fastest and most reliable for a dev day.

 The whole idea of my implementation is to never ask twice.
 If a requesters ip is
 authorized for a given organization, just store the fact and do not run the
 authorization logic again (until a cache is disvalidated).
 The cache key is
-generated in a form of '{ip_address}:{org_id}:whitelist' so if a request
+generated in a form of `{ip_address}:{org_id}:whitelist` so if a request
 authorization is required I just simply query the cache and return the result.
 If cache is nil (first request, cache server down or cache was disvalidated) I
 just run the authorization logic.